 You need a plan, not just a portfolio

 It’s crucial to go beyond just portfolio management and work out a financial plan strategy.
-Think of retirement like taking a road trip.
-Building a portfolio is like putting gas in the car, but you could waste gallons of valuable fuel but taking wrong turns along the way.
+Think of retirement like a road trip.
+Your portfolio is the fuel—but without a roadmap, you risk wasting it on wrong turns.
 You need a roadmap to help prevent these wrong turns, making the most of your full gas tank.

 A comprehensive financial plan, or financial roadmap, can add years of life to your investment portfolio by mapping out your goals, showing you how much spending is sustainable, and identifying ways to reduce taxes.
 Let’s take a look at a few strategies that have a significant impact on reducing the tax burden you might experience year to year.
 Learn more about the difference between a portfolio and a plan.